 In the past 2 decades, alcohol consumption has risen sharply in the U.S., according to the findings of a new analysis, now summarized in the journal

 According to data from 2017, the researchers report, 70.1% of the U.S. population aged 18 and older drank alcohol that year.
 Each person who drank consumed approximately 3.6 gallons of pure alcohol, or about 2.1 standard drinks daily.

 As consumption has risen, so has the level of harm.
 Various studies have noted an increase in alcohol-related hospitalizations and emergency department visits since 2000.

 Between 2000 and 2015, the number of hospital visits related to alcohol shot up by 76.3% for people aged 12 and over.

-The total number of emergency department visits linked with alcohol rose by over 47% between 2006 and 2014.
+The total number of emergency department visits linked with alcohol rose by

 Similarly, the authors found that the increases in hospitalizations and emergency department visits were greater among women than men.

 After considering the increases in alcohol consumption and associated medical intervention, the researchers — all of whom work for the NIAAA — set out to investigate whether alcohol-related deaths were similarly on the rise.

 Death certificates provide the most comprehensive way of determining the causes of death among large populations.
 However, tracking alcohol-related mortality is difficult because a certificate may be issued before the doctor can tell that alcohol was involved.

 Fully aware of the unreliability of the reporting, the NIAAA team analyzed all death certificates filed in the U.S. between 1999 and 2017, in an effort to determine the number of alcohol-related deaths among people aged 16 and over.